Guide to ethical obligations of in-house lawyers – for non-lawyer colleagues

 This document has been produced solely for use by in house lawyers to provide general assistance in relation to some aspects of in house practice.
 It is not exhaustive of issues which in house lawyers may encounter, nor does it constitute legal advice.
 It is a general guide only and practitioners must take care to fully consider the circumstances and laws applicable to their circumstances.
 While every care has been taken in the production of this document, no legal responsibility or liability is accepted, warranted or implied by the authors or The Law Society of New South Wales and any liability is hereby expressly disclaimed.

-- Corporate Lawyers Committee
+- In-House Corporate Lawyers Committee

 - Law Society of NSW